Today’s State Fair event schedule

-All Day: Western Ranch Classes, Morrisville College 6 Horse Hitch Exhibition in the Horse Show Area
+All Day: Local & Friends Day, Horse Show Opening Ceremony and Parade of Breeds (after 6 p.m.) in the Horse Show Area

-10 a.m.-close: Flower Show featuring professional artistic arrangements and amateur potted plant entries in the Conservatory
+12 p.m.-close: Flower Show featuring artistic arrangements and amateur potted plants entries in the Conservatory.

+12 p.m.-4 p.m.: Green Day environmental displays and vendors in the Performing Arts Tent

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area